saranya-s-narayanan/Duelyst2-card-game/test/test_readme.md

 # InitialAttackValues:

-Contains 2 Tests -> AIInitialIAttackValue and PlayerInitialIAttackValue
+Contains 2 Tests -> AIInitialAttackValue and PlayerInitialAttackValue

-# AIInitialIAttackValue
+# AIInitialAttackValue

-This test confirms that the initial attack for the computer Avatar (`gameState.aiAvatar.getAttack()`)is set to 2
+This test confirms that the initial attack for the computer Avatar (`gameState.aiAvatar.getAttack()`) is set to 2

 # PlayerInitialAttackValue

-This test confirms that the initial attack for the human Avatar (`gameState.avatar.getAttack()`)is set to 2
+This test confirms that the initial attack for the human Avatar (`gameState.avatar.getAttack()`) is set to 2

 # InitialHandSizes:

-Contains 2 Tests -> PlayerInitialHandSize and AIInitialHandSize
+Contains 2 Tests ->  AIInitialHandSize and PlayerInitialHandSize

 # AIInitialHandSize